Skip to Main Content

 Veterinary Dentistry & Dental Surgery

-At Palmyra Animal Clinic our vets provide preventive and restorative pet dental healthcare and surgery for cats and dogs.
+At Palmyra Animal Clinic our cat & dog dentists provide preventive and restorative pet dental healthcare and surgery for cats and dogs.
 Make sure your pet receives the oral healthcare they deserve.

 Request Appointment